Italy to tighten COVID curbs, but holds back from lockdown

 Conte said he knew what damage the new curbs would cause to business activity just as it was recovering from Italy’s first lockdown between March and May, but safeguarding health was the only way to help the economy in the medium term.

-“The more effective we are in reducing contagion, the faster we will be able to ease restriction and avoid an unsustainable deterioration of our economic and social fabric,” he said.
+“The more effective we are in reducing contagion, the faster we will be able to ease restrictions and avoid an unsustainable deterioration of our economic and social fabric,” he said.

 Our Standards: The Thomson Reuters Trust Principles.